Sunday, 28 December 2008

 'It's the big budget episode!' they seemed to cry, 'Look we went to Italy to film!
 Do you have any idea how often they let us out of Wales, let alone to somewhere you need passports for?!
 There's big CGI volcano like you see on those National Geographic documentries too!
 Big Budget episode!'.

 The historical episodes tend to leave me with out making too much of an impression and this wasn't a great deal different.
 There was some nice set up for Donna as being both the companion who questions and the Doctor's conscience, which was nice.
-Also we learn that Latin spoken through the Tardis babel fish sounds like Welsh, I would have assumed they'd just hear over and over again.
+Also we learn that Latin spoken through the Tardis babel fish sounds like Welsh, I would have assumed they'd just hear translation server error over and over again.

 Planet of the Ood